markomanninen/artifactsofthefloweroflife/cownose.md

 ![Ceremonial vessel with the Cownose pattern from Harappan © LACMA](./media/CeremonialVessel.jpg){caption=1 width=500}

-In "*[Sound Holes And Geometrical Figures](http://www.hunter.cuny.edu/physics/faculty/lawergren/repository/files/articles/Soundholes%20and%20Geometrical%20Figures.pdf)*" by Lawergren & Gurney, the sound hole of a lyre or a harp is also called the Apsamikku.
+In "[Sound Holes And Geometrical Figures](http://www.hunter.cuny.edu/physics/faculty/lawergren/repository/files/articles/Soundholes%20and%20Geometrical%20Figures.pdf)" by Lawergren & Gurney, the sound hole of a lyre or a harp is also called the Apsamikku.
 Interestingly the shape of the hole resembles more of two facing equilateral concave triangles than the concave square (ibid.
 Plate X).
 See also: "[Some old Babylonian geometry](https://www.academia.edu/3604815/The_area_and_the_side_I_added_Some_Old_Babylonian_geometry)" by Duncan J. Melville.

 It could rather be that the Apsamikku generally refers to a hole, a window or a frame in the figure, not the exact shape of it.
 Then the name of the FOL symbol could have been Apsamikku + some affix.
 Determining the case is outside of the scope of this essay, but intriguing enough.
 If the FOL symbol/pattern had any particular name for ancients, I leave it for future speculations.